mekaufman/iam/faqs.md

 * An IAM policy with Administrator role on All account management services, which enables a user to complete tasks like inviting and removing users, managing access groups, managing service IDs, managing private catalog offerings, and track billing and usage.
 * The Super user permission set for classic infrastructure
 * Cloud Foundry manager for all orgs

+## What access enables a user to work with a single resource?
+{: #resources-and-rg}
+{: faq}

+A user must be assigned an access policy on the specific resource including a at least the Viewer role on the resource group which contains the resource.
+To assign this type of policy, see [Assigning access to resources](/docs/iam?topic=iam-iammanidaccser#resourceaccess).

 ## Where do I manage a user's access to infrastructure?
 {: #infrastructure-devices}